SebKrantz/blog/content/posts/from-zanzibar-to-cape-town.md

     {{< youtube swWQ4iR-q2I >}}
 </p>

-From Lusaka I wanted to to continue again by train to Livingstone, and there is a [passenger service](https://zrl.com.zm/passengers/) along this route by Zambia Railways, but the Train only departs once a week on Saturday morning, and I had arrived in Lusaka on Saturday and wanted to leave on Tuesday.
+From Lusaka I wanted to to continue by train to Livingstone, and there is a [passenger service](https://zrl.com.zm/passengers/) along this route by Zambia Railways, but the Train only departs once a week on Saturday morning, and I had arrived in Lusaka on Saturday and wanted to leave on Tuesday.
 Thus, I was compelled to again take a bus, which at ~8 hours was also faster than the purported 18 hours with the train.
 To avoid any further hassle at the bus station in Lusaka, I ordered the taxi driver that had taken me and the french guys around town earlier to pick up a ticket for me at the bus station and then come to pick me and drop me off directly at the bus.
 That worked very well, and I arrived safely in Livingstone on Tuesday the 5th of August in the evening.
 Packpackers lodges were unfortunately already full, thus my local driver that I met at the bus station dropped me off at Chapa Classic Lodge, which offered great comfort at affordable rates a 10-minute walk from the center of town. <br>

 ## Livingstone and Victoria Falls – In the Footsteps of the Great Explorer